 Net-a-Porter founder Natalie Massenet turned to Withers consultant Hugh Devlin for advice after he had advised a host of brands stocked by the retailer, including Chloé and Mulberry.
 M&A partner Paul McGrath and head of employment Meriel Schindler were also on the Withers team.

-Massenet, who owned 18 per cent of the company prior to the sale, has retained an interest, although Richemont was said to hold “the overwhelming majority” of shares.
+Massenet, who owned 18 per cent of the company prior to the sale, has retained an interest, although Richemont was said to hold “the overwhelming majority”

 “It was a business for which there was a lot of competition,” commented Devlin.
 “But there was a completely shared vision and it was a deal that everybody wanted to happen.